 You can’t leave Taveuni without making your way to Lavena, the furthest point you can venture on the eastern side of the island.
 You can walk in and out or take our advice and kayak (or take a boat) there and walk back for a truly memorable day out.

 Your walk begins on a white sandy beach with rock pools.
 You ford rivers, cross a suspension bridge, marvel at the rushing waterfalls and pass Naba village, still inhabited by descendents of “blackbirded” Solomon Islanders.
+The prize at the end is a glorious waterfall and water slide.
 The walk is about ninety minutes each way.

 There are few land masses in the world that are crossed by the International Date Line—the 180 degree Meridian Line—and Taveuni is one of them.
 So it’s safe to say that each new day starts here.
 Mark the occasion by a visit to this famous landmark at an elevated viewpoint at Waiyevo.
 Photo opportunity!